AmedBrook/Pulp_MILP-Hybrid-Energy-Optimization/Readme.md

 >
 - Using Anaconda environnment manager:
 >
- You create a new environment, and called somthing recognisable, we named it here as <em>heo</em> , we have used here python version 3.9.7. to do so you tape :
+ You create a new environment, and called somthing recognisable, we named it here as <em>heo</em> , we have used here python version 3.9.7. to do so you could use conda :
 > ```
 >	- $ conda create --heo_env python=3.9.7
 >```